sergeynordicresults/sergeynordicresults.github.io/posts/psilocybin.md

 # marijuana

-⚠️ **Dont try it until 25 !!! (until Your brain connections are crystalized)** ⚠️
+⚠️ **Dont try it until 25 !!! (until Your brain connections are crystalized)!!
+With or without additives, marijuana impairs Your brain** ⚠️

-In Ukraine, bc marijuana is not legalized, it is actually sold out with chemicals (<sup>by some people that should be in jail for this, like poroshenko, bc "fish rots from the head"</sup>), that cause damage to the brain.
+In Ukraine, bc marijuana is not legalized, it is actually sold out with chemicals (<sup>by some people that should be in jail for this. like poroshenko, bc "fish rots from the head", this guy clearly wasnt trying to improve society</sup>), that cause damage to the brain.
 And then, stupid children (like me and my friends) buy it.
 And then think *"WOW, why I am less smart as I was?"*

 *LEARN ON MY MISTAKES!!!*